-- statement of the reason(s) why training provider or sponsor eligibility was denied or terminated; and - appeal by the training provider or sponsor describing why the decision should be reversed or a compromise established.
+- 1. statement of reason(s) why provider or sponsor eligibility was denied or terminated; and - 2. appeal by provider or sponsor describing why the decision should be reversed or a compromise established.

-The Commissioner will render a final judgment that will include the length of time the training provider or sponsor remains ineligible, financial sanctions to be imposed, and conditions under which reinstatement of training provider or sponsor eligibility are justified.
+The Commissioner will render a final judgment that will include the length of time providers and sponsors remain ineligible, financial sanctions to be imposed, and conditions under which reinstatement of eligibility are justified.

-A decision issued under this appeal process may not be appealed to the Secretary of Labor.
+Decisions issued under this appeal process are not eligible for appeal to the Secretary of Labor, in accordance with 20 CFR § 683.630(b).